Skip to content

 Building on the above, there are several routes one can take.
 The following examples are guides on the most common custom requests, but also serve as an illustration of more general principles.

-Custom charts can be targeted by Filters or Parameters without any additional configuration.
+Custom charts can be targeted by Filters or Parameters without any extra configuration.
 We will showcase both possibilities in the following examples.
-In particular the Parameters in combination with custom charts can be highly versatile in achieving custom functionality.

 Enhanced plotly.express chart with reference line